TanyaradzwaGozhora/stats265/README.md

 * Bernoulli
 * Binomial
 * Gaussian (Normal)

-Strongly recommend running it on a virtual environment! (as I'm still learning packages)
+* Poisson

+If you a bit hesitant you can try it out on a virtual environment first
 * https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
 * https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html